thoregraepel/thoregraepel.github.io/_portfolio/Master-Thesis.md

 ---
-title: "Master Thesis - Kaggle"
+title: "Master Thesis - Uni Project"
 excerpt: "The research was focused on multi-modal classification models applied on Twitter data with the aim to detect cyberbullying sentiment out of memes."
 collection: portfolio
 ---